Jean Sibelius: Marriage and rise to fame

 While Sibelius was studying music in Helsinki in the autumn of 1888, Armas Järnefelt, a friend from the Music Institute, invited him to the family home.
 There he met and immediately fell in love with Aino, the 17-year-old daughter of General Alexander Järnefelt, the governor of Vaasa, and Elisabeth Clodt von Jürgensburg, a Baltic aristocrat.
-The wedding was held on 10 June 1892 at Maxmo.
+The wedding was held on 10 June 1892 at the Tottesund Mansion in Maxmo.
 They spent their honeymoon in Karelia, the home of the Kalevala.
 It served as an inspiration for Sibelius's tone poem En saga, the Lemminkäinen legends and the Karelia Suite.

 Their home, Ainola, was completed near Lake Tuusula, Järvenpää, in 1904.
 During the years at Ainola, they had six daughters: Eva, Ruth, Kirsti (who died aged one from typhoid), Katarina, Margareta and Heidi.
 Eva married an industrial heir, Arvi Paloheimo, and later became the CEO of the Paloheimo Corporation.
 Ruth Snellman (fi) was a prominent actress, Katarina Ilves married a banker and Heidi Blomstedt was a designer, wife of architect Aulis Blomstedt.
 Margareta married conductor Jussi Jalas, Aulis Blomstedt's brother.